Majid465/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-This project gives you statistics on:
-- statistics on the most frequent times of travel.
-- statistics on the most popular stations and trip.
-- statistics on the total and average trip duration.
-- statistics on bikeshare users.

 ### Files used
-chicago.csv
-new_york_city.csv
-washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.